 - Conduct Reprimand Formal written reprimand indicating that the Respondent's behavior was unacceptable and that if the Respondent is subsequently found responsible for a violation(s) of the Code, more severe sanctions could result. - 2.
 Registration Probation A status in which the Respondent is deemed not to be in good conduct standing with the University for a definite period of time not less than the remainder of the semester in which the Registration Probation is imposed.
 In the event the Respondent is subsequently found responsible for a violation(s) of the Code while on Registration Probation, more severe sanctions, including Registration Suspension or Registration Revocation, could result.
 The Respondent may seek and add members during this probationary period and may host other activities unless otherwise specified. - 3.
+Deferred Registration Suspension A status in which the Respondent is deemed not to be in good conduct standing with the University for a definite period of time not less than the remainder of the semester in which the Deferred Registration Suspension is imposed.
+In the event the Respondent is subsequently found responsible for a violation(s) of the Code while on Deferred Registration Suspension, more severe sanctions, including Registration Suspension or Registration Revocation, could result, with Registration Suspension being considered as a most likely possibility.
+The Respondent may seek and add members during this probationary period and may host other activities unless otherwise specified. - 4.
 Registration Suspension -Removal of University recognition of the Respondent for a definite period of time.
 During the period of Registration Suspension, the Respondent is deemed not to be in good conduct standing with the University.
-While under Registration Suspension, the Respondent may continue to occupy or hold property, but may not function at the University; utilize University facilities or services; or participate in any University-sponsored program, activity, or related event.. - 4.
+While under Registration Suspension, the Respondent may continue to occupy or hold property, but may not function at the University; utilize University facilities or services; or participate in any University-sponsored program, activity, or related event. - 5.
 Registration Revocation Permanent removal of University recognition of the Respondent.
 The Respondent may not function at the University; utilize University facilities or services; or participate in any University-sponsored program, activity, or related event.
-The Respondent may petition the Vice Chancellor in writing for the Registration Revocation to be rescinded, but not earlier than two (2) calendar years from the effective date of the Registration Revocation. - 5.
-Additional Sanctions The following sanctions may be imposed in addition to those listed in Chapter 10, Section II.1-4 of the Code: - a. exclusion from intramural competition; - b. restitution for loss incurred by an individual or the University as a result of the Respondent's violation(s). - c. denial of use of University Premises for meetings or activities; - d. exclusion and/or trespass from all or a portion of any University Premises or any University-sponsored program, activity, or related event, as specified in the sanction, for a definite or indefinite period of time; - e. suspension of rushing, recruiting, or intake processes; - f. loss of social privileges where the Respondent may not sponsor any activity, party, or function that is social in nature during the established period of time; - g. community service and/or participation in educational programs; - h. restitution for expenses incurred by individuals or the University as a result of providing educational programs or other educational experiences related to the violation(s): or - i. any other appropriate sanction as determined by the Director or designee.
+The Respondent may petition the Vice Chancellor in writing for the Registration Revocation to be rescinded, but not earlier than two (2) calendar years from the effective date of the Registration Revocation. - 6.
+Additional Sanctions The following sanctions may be imposed in addition to those listed in Chapter 10, Section II.1-4 of the Code: - a. exclusion from intramural competition; - b. restitution for loss incurred by an individual or the University as a result of the Respondent's violation(s). - c. denial of use of University Premises for meetings or activities;

+- d. exclusion and/or trespass from all or a portion of any University Premises or any University-sponsored program, activity, or related event, as specified in the sanction, for a definite or indefinite period of time: - e. suspension of rushing, recruiting, or intake processes; - f. loss of social privileges where the Respondent may not sponsor any activity, party, or function that is social in nature during the established period of time; - g. community service and/or participation in educational programs; - h. restitution for expenses incurred by individuals or the University as a result of providing educational programs or other educational experiences related to the violation(s); or - i. any other appropriate sanction as determined by the Director or designee.